Death and state funeral of Hussein of Jordan: Succession

-Funeral
+State funeral

 The flag-draped coffin carrying the body of King Hussein accompanied by honor guard troops wearing Keffiyeh were taken on a 90-minute procession through the streets of the capital city of Amman.
 An estimated 800,000 Jordanians, many of them weeping, braved chilly winds to bid their leader farewell.
 Riot police were stationed along the nine-mile-long route to try to hold back the crowds who scrambled for a glimpse of the coffin.

-Upon arrival at Raghadan Palace, the new king, Hussein's eldest son, Abdullah, and the royal princes formally received the coffin.
+Upon arrival at Raghadan Palace, the new king, Hussein's eldest son, Abdullah II, and the royal princes formally received the coffin.
 Queen Noor stood in a doorway surrounded by other royal women and watched from the gates of the cemetery as the king was buried.

 Dignitaries

 Hundreds of dignitaries attended the funeral in the largest gathering of world leaders since the 1995 funeral of Israeli Prime Minister Yitzhak Rabin.
 At least 60 heads of state and government and 15 former leaders attended, as well as about 100 governmental representatives and some multilateral leaders.
 In all, six organizations and more than 120 countries were represented.
-Also presented was the president of the Arab League, Samir Hosny.
-Hamas was present with a delegation of several representatives, led by its leader, Khalid Meshaal.
-United Nations Secretary-General Kofi Annan, his wife Nane Maria Annan and UNESCO Director General Koichiro Matsuura attended the funeral along with many of their colleagues such as European Union's Jacques Santer, NATO's Javier Solana, IMF's Michel Camdessus and African Union's Salim Ahmed Salim.
+Hamas sent a delegation of several representatives, led by its leader, Khalid Meshaal.
+United Nations Secretary-General Kofi Annan, his wife Nane Maria Annan and UNESCO Director General Koichiro Matsuura attended the funeral along with many of their colleagues such as the European Commission's Jacques Santer, NATO's Javier Solana, the IMF's Michel Camdessus and the African Union's Salim Ahmed Salim.
 Israeli Prime Minister Benjamin Netanyahu led the country's delegation, including Chief Rabbi Yesrael Lau and a representative of the families of seven teenage girls killed by a Jordanian soldier in 1997.

-The funeral also brought together enemies, including the leader of the Democratic Front for the Liberation of Palestine, Nayef Hawatmeh, who approached the Israeli president Ezer Weizman, praised him as a man of peace and shook his hand.
-It was the first time that Syrian president Hafez al-Assad and Benjamin Netanyahu were together in the same place, though they did not meet.
+The funeral also brought together enemies, including the leader of the Democratic Front for the Liberation of Palestine, Nayef Hawatmeh, who approached Israeli president Ezer Weizman, praised him as a man of peace and shook his hand.
+It was the first time that Syrian president Hafez al-Assad and Netanyahu were together in the same place, though they did not meet.